Han Sorya: Works

-History (MR: Ryŏksa) was the first long North Korean work to deal with Kim Il-sung during the Anti-Japanese struggle.
-Yan'an faction member Yi P'il-gyu expressed harsh criticism of History, aimed at Han's close relationship with Kim Il-sung: "Han Sŏl-ya — he should be killed.
+History (MR: Ryŏksa) was the first long North Korean work to deal with Kim Il Sung during the Anti-Japanese struggle.
+Yan'an faction member Yi P'il-gyu expressed harsh criticism of History, aimed at Han's close relationship with Kim Il Sung: "Han Sŏl-ya — he should be killed.
 He deserves it even only for just one book — History.
-He is a very bad and harmful man; he is Kim Il Song's sycophant, a bootlicker".
+He is a very bad and harmful man; he is Kim Il Sung's sycophant, a bootlicker".

 Jackals

 Jackals, is a 1951 novella by Han, noted for its anti-American and anti-Christian tendencies.

 Jackals tells the story of a Korean boy murdered by American missionaries with an injection.
 In North Korea, the story is taken to be based on fact, and B. R. Myers assesses that it is possible that it gave impetus to allegations of biological warfare in the Korean War by North Korea.
 Called "the country's most enduring work of fiction", it is still influential in North Korea where the word "jackals" has become a synonym for "Americans", and papers like Rodong Sinmun regularly invoke the language of the novella.

 The emotional story is inspired by Maxim Gorky's sentimental novel Mother, which is considered the first socialist realist novel, and a story that Han was familiar with.
 Myers traces the story's foundation back to anti-Christian stories in rural colonial Korea as well as in fascist Japan.
 The metaphor of the villain as a beast, too, is more readily associated with wartime Japanese propaganda than socialist realism.
 It had, however, featured in the works of early Soviet writers as whose work Han knew, as well as in textual genres not bound by the official socialist realist dogma, such as journalism.

-Jackals was republished in Chosŏn munhak, Ch'ŏngnyŏn munhak and Chollima in August 2003, one year after the Bush administration designated North Korea as part of the "Axis of evil".
+Jackals was republished in Chosŏn munhak, Ch'ŏngnyŏn munhak and Chollima in August 2003, one year after the Bush administration designated North Korea as part of the "axis of evil".
 After the Sony Pictures Entertainment hack of 2014, North Korean media employed similar rhetoric against Secretary of State John Kerry.
 One article compared Kerry with a jackal no fewer than eleven times.
 Jackals was adapted on stage and performed in Pyongyang in 2015.
 The novel remains one of the very few North Korean works of fiction that have been translated into English.